What is XChange?

 Dion Moult

-Advanced Stream:
+Advanced Stream: IFC, IDS, bSDD, coding

-Open Common Data Environment (CDE) for Infrastructure in 2025
+11:30 - Open Common Data Environment (CDE) in 2025

-Aaron Traylen - Board Director, buildingSMART Australasia
+Aaron Traylen - Director, buildingSMART International

-An Open Common Data Environment (CDE) in 2025 hinges on API standardization, but its viability depends on broader interoperability and governance.
+Advanced Stream: An Open Common Data Environment (CDE) in 2025 hinges on API standardization, but its viability depends on broader interoperability and governance.
 The industry must go beyond theoretical frameworks and address the practical enablers of an OpenCDE.

 API Standardization as the Foundation